ministryofjustice/moj-frontend/docs/prototyping/setting-up-coded-prototypes.md

   parent: Prototyping
   order: 20
   excerpt: "This guide explains how to create prototypes using the MoJ Design System and GOV.UK Prototype Kit."
+  lede: "Learn how to create prototypes using the MoJ Design System and GOV.UK Prototype Kit."
 ---

-This guide explains how to create prototypes using the MoJ Design System and GOV.UK Prototype Kit.

 ## Use a template from Cloud Platform